Biography, Awards, Recognitions and Achievements

-His new album “Revolutionary” drops in June of 2017 and will be available online at all digital music stores including iTunes, GooglePlay and Tidal.
+His new album “Revolutionary” is due in late 2017 and will be available online at all digital music stores including iTunes, GooglePlay and Tidal.
 A limited number of CD’s will be pressed and available exclusively at www.litefoot.com.

 The Medicine of Prayer